Jakub Kamiński: Lech Poznań

 As a junior, he started his career in Szombierki Bytom, before joining Lech Poznań's academy in 2015.
 Climbing through the ranks with junior squads and the reserve team, he was first included in the first team roster in early 2019 by Adam Nawałka.

-He made his Ekstraklasa debut on 20 September 2019 in a 1–1 home draw against Jagiellonia Białystok, in the starting line-up.
+Kamiński made his Ekstraklasa debut on 20 September 2019 in a 1–1 home draw against Jagiellonia Białystok, in the starting line-up.
 His first league goal came in a 3–3 away draw against Zagłębie Lubin on 6 June 2020.
-On 16 September 2020, he scored his first goal in European competitions against Hammarby IF in a 0–3 Europa League qualifying round away win.
-Following a successful 2021–22 campaign, which saw Lech win the championship on the club's 100th anniversary, he was voted Ekstraklasa's Young Player of the Season.
+On 16 September 2020, he scored his first goal in European competitions against Hammarby IF in a 3–0 Europa League qualifying round away win.
+Following a successful 2021–22 campaign, which saw Lech win the championship on the club's 100th anniversary, Kaminśki was voted Ekstraklasa's Young Player of the Season.

-Wolfsburg
+VfL Wolfsburg

 On 10 January 2022, Kamiński signed a five-year contract with Bundesliga club VfL Wolfsburg, effective from 1 July 2022.
+He debuted in a 2022–23 DFB-Pokal match against Eintracht Braunschweig, providing three assists and scoring the 2–1 winning goal.
+On 8 March 2023, Kamiński made his Bundesliga debut in a 4–2 defeat against Bayern Munich whilst scoring his first league goal as well.

+Loan to Köln

+On 4 July 2025, Kamiński was sent on a season-long loan to fellow Bundesliga club 1.
+FC Köln.
+Kamiński scored 3 goals in his first 5 matches for Köln.

 International career

-He made his debut for the Poland national football team on 5 September 2021 in a World Cup qualifier against San Marino, a 7–1 away victory.
-He started and played the whole match.
+On 5 September 2021, Kamiński debuted as a starter for the Polish senior squad in an away 2022 FIFA World Cup qualification against San Marino, ending in a 7–1 victory for the Poles.
+He scored his first goal against Wales in a 2022–23 UEFA Nations League A match on 1 June 2022.